MARK TWAIN SAID IT BEST … “sometimes too much to drink is barely enough”

 Hence my current predicament.
 It’s one thirty in the morning and I’m finishing off a bottle of Pernod Absinthe Superieure, Original Recipe, trying to find a way into writing these reviews.
 Long ago I gave up the proper method of absinthe drinking, pouring water over sugar held in a slotted spoon, diluting it and making it a bit more palatable.

 I blame my ex for that.
 She preferred drinking it straight and once you get the hang of it, it’s hard to deny that it’s a lot more effective.
 The buzz gets to your head quicker, you don’t feel as full because you’re not pouring quite so much down your gullet.

 On the other hand, drinking straight absinthe is more than an acquired taste.
 For about ten seconds absinthe owns the sensations emanating from inside you.
-And though I may still belong to said ex, my liver wants nothing to do with her.

 The Pernod is 136 proof and therein lies the secret of absinthe.
 The key ingredient in absinthe is Grand Wormood, which contains the psychoactive chemical Thujone.
 Some claim absinthe is downright hallucinogenic, and I’ve had some experiences with the stuff which would almost lead to me to agree.

 In reality there are only trace amounts of Thujone in absinthe, which also goes for absinthe in its golden age of the late nineteenth to early twentieth centuries.
 In America, Thujone is limited to 10 parts per million, whereas in Europe the limit is 35 ppm.
 In the golden age of absinthes, the average was about 25 ppm, which bursts the bubble of those who preach the myth that the absinthe of those days was a different critter than today’s versions.
 In none of them are there enough Thujone to send you tripping.